Career Technical Education

 CTE will engage every student in high-quality, rigorous, and relevant educational pathways and programs, developed in partnership with business and industry, promoting creativity, innovation, leadership, community service, life-long learning, allowing students to turn their "passions into paychecks" - their dreams into careers.

 The mission of CTE is to provide industry-linked programs and services that enable all individuals to reach their career goals in order to receive economic self-sufficiency, compete in the global marketplace, and contribute to California's economic prosperity.

 Red Bluff High School - GRADUATION REQUIREMENTS

-Beginning with Graduates in 2019 and forward – 20 credits in the same pathway
+Beginning with Graduates in 2019 and forward – All students must earn 20 credits (two years) in the same CTE pathway.

 Community Service hours are recommended for all CTE students.
 Community service may be available through CTE courses and individual achievement.
 Upon graduation, twenty hours of documented Community Service will result in a CTE Industry tassel charm.

 CTE pages created and maintained by Lynette Corning, RBHS CTE Director